Hypoelliptic entropy dissipation for stochastic differential equations: Main result

 \begin{remark}[Perturbed gradient flows in sub-Riemannian density manifold] We remark that equation \eqref{FPE1} can be viewed as a perturbed gradient flow in probability density space embedded with the sub-Riemannian Wasserstein metric \cite{FL, FL1}.
 See related studies for gradient flows in probability density space in \cite{AGS}.
-The energy functional is chosen as the KL divergence while a perturbation is given by the vector field $\gamma$.
+The energy functional is chosen as the KL divergence, while a perturbation is given by the vector field $\gamma$.
 Using this viewpoint, our decomposition allows studying the dynamical behavior of SDE \eqref{a} in three components.
-Shortly, we show that the Gamma two operator studies the reversible component in SDE \eqref{a}; the generalized Gamma $z$ operator overcomes the degenerate diffusion matrix function $a$; and the irreversible Gamma operator handles the non-gradient drift vector field $b$. \end{remark}
+Shortly, we show that the Gamma two operator studies the reversible component in SDE \eqref{a}; the generalized Gamma $z$ operator overcomes the degenerate diffusion matrix function $a$; and the irreversible Gamma operator handles the non-gradient drift vector field $b$. {See precise definitions of these Gamma operators at Definition \ref{defn:tilde gamma 2 znew} in Section \ref{sec3:1}. } \end{remark}

-\begin{remark}[Optimal convergence rate] We note that the convergence bound $\lambda$ depends on the choice of parameter $\beta$ and the selection of vector fields $z(x)$.
-From later examples, we demonstrate that the optimal choice of these parameters provides better bounds for underdamped Langevin dynamics.
-See details in section \ref{sec4}. \end{remark}
+\begin{remark}[Optimal convergence rate] We note that the convergence \qi{rate} $\kappa$ depends on the choice of parameter $\beta$ and the selection of matrix $z(x)$. { In section \ref{sec4}, we demonstrate some examples of $\beta$ and $z$, which guarantee the convergence rate for the underdamped Langevin dynamics.
+We leave the optimal choice of these parameters for computing the sharp convergence rate in future work.} \end{remark}